 🚀 Is building a website too difficult?
 Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

-WordPress Multisite Setup Tutorial with Images (Including Pseudo-Static Rules)
+WordPress Multisite Setup Tutorial with Screenshots (Including Pseudo-static Rules)

-WordPress Multisite, Naiba has heard about it many times, recently researchedNaiba's Theme DEMOWhen building this site, the multisite feature was used, so here we record and share the specific steps and methods for setting up WordPress Multisite.
-For areas not covered in this article, you can refer tothe official documentation
+WordPress Multisite, Naiba has heard about it many times, recently researchingNaiba's Theme DEMOWhen building this site, the multisite feature was used, so here we record and share the specific steps and methods for setting up WordPress Multisite.
+For areas not covered in this article, you can refer tothe official documentation.

-Typically, when we build a WordPress site, the conventional steps are: add Shared Hosting, bind domain, upload installation package, create database, install WordPress.
+Typically, when we build a WordPress site, the conventional steps are: add a virtual host, bind a domain, upload the installation package, create a database, install WordPress.
 For WordPress Multisite (subdirectory mode), it only requires: enabling multisite mode, adding a new site.
 For subdomain mode multisite, there should be an additional domain binding step.
 This is also faster than the conventional installation method, suitable for those who need to create multiple sites at once.
-These multisites share the main site's database, Theme files, and Plugin files.
-Any resources available on the main site can be used directly by the sub-sites, eliminating the hassle of repeatedly installing Themes and Plugins.
-At the same time, user data across multisites is interconnected, and for upgrades, only the main site needs to be upgraded, and other sub-sites are upgraded automatically.
+These multisites share the main site's database, theme files, and plugin files.
+Any resources available on the main site can be used directly by the subsites, eliminating the hassle of repeatedly installing themes and plugins.
+At the same time, user data across multisites is interconnected, and upgrades only require upgrading the main site, after which other subsites are automatically upgraded.

 WordPress Multisite Setup Tutorial